 The Sourcing Project explores sustainable sculptural design through three works that merge material reuse, community engagement, and iterative making.
 Each piece reflects an experiment in how discarded or found materials can be transformed into meaningful, functional, and poetic forms.

--The third project redefined scooter design by blending brutalist and romantic aesthetics: clear laser-cut panels etched with hearts contrasted against salvaged metal parts sourced from a local community bike collective.
+-For the third project, I designed a Futuristic Scooter by blending brutalist and romantic aesthetics, inspired by the cultural history of scooters.
+I combined clear laser-cut panels etched with hearts with salvaged metal parts ( like the handlebars) sourced from a local bike collective.

-Each project involved extensive sketching, prototyping, and iteration, centering sustainable methods and collaboration.
+Each project involved extensive sketching, prototyping, iteration, and centering sustainable method.
 Together, they demonstrate how design can evolve through community-sourced materials, creative reuse, and a balance between structure and sentiment.

-This project reshaped how I think about materials—not as static resources.
+This project reshaped how I think about materials.
 By sourcing locally and reworking what already exists, I learned how design can be both responsible and expressive, turning the act of making into an exchange between people, materials, and ideas.